nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Encapsulation - Exercise/AnimalFarm/README.md

 Validate the chicken’s name (it cannot be null, empty, or whitespace).
 In case of an invalid name, print the Exception message: "Name cannot be empty.".

 Validate the age properly, minimum and maximum age are provided, make use of them.
 In case of an invalid age, print Exception message: "Age should be between 0 and 15.".
 Don’t forget to handle properly the possibly thrown Exceptions.

+### Step 4.
+Hide Internal Logic

+If a method is intended to be used only by descendant classes or internally to perform some action, there is no point in keeping them public.
+The CalculateProductPerDay() method is used by the ProductPerDay public getter.
+This means the method can safely be hidden inside the Chicken class by declaring it private.